 Step 0 is all about identifying a problem that someone is having.
 As we move on from Step 0, we need to figure out what we want to learn about our users and their problem.
 Then we build in small increments so we can validate that learning.
-In this second of five posts, we’ll cover how we do that.
+In this second of four posts, we’ll cover how we do that.
 If you missed the first post on Step 0, check it out here.

 As a reminder from our last post, here are the steps we use to eliminate uncertainty, fail quick, and fail cheap so we can build the right product for the right people: